 Our chickens at The Oak Tree Farm are traditional “dual purpose” birds, which are suitable for both egg, and meat production.
 Our dual purpose birds are less “efficient” than their modern high-octane cousins.
 The girls lay fewer eggs, and the boys grow less quickly.

 Most meat and egg laying birds in large scale commercial operations are either meat breeds or egg breeds: these “high octane” birds have been bred either to grow very fast for meat, or to produce lots and lots of eggs, at the expense of a small carcass.
 It seems to be little known that the boy chicks of the egg birds are killed as they are not useful – we are proud to give our boys a happy life in the sunshine for a few months instead!

 So why do we do it?
 Well, first of all, we don’t want to kill boy chicks.
 Also, our birds may be less “efficient”, but they are more robust and resilient, able to cope with a less finely tuned diet and with fewer health problems.
 Not only this, the meat of our slow growing meat birds is delicious.
-We are working with Steve Merrit of the Welsh Poultry Centre and a network of other breeders to improve our dual purpose birds through selective breeding.
+We worked with Steve Merrit of the Welsh Poultry Centre and a network of other breeders to improve our dual purpose birds through selective breeding.

 Our chickens live in movable pens that Tom built, made from discarded industrial food liquid containers, in electric poultry netting fence to keep them safe from Mr. Fox while having plenty of space to run around in.
 During the winter months we put sometimes put them on straw on the veg beds to improve the soil as the grass cannot absorb the nutrients from the chicken poo unless it is growing, but a bed of straw can.
 This is good for the soil and good for the chickens.
 It really does seem to have quite remarkable benefits for both the chickens and the soil.
 In addition, the eggs from pastured chickens are really very good to eat.